arashm-gh/simple_flowfield/README.md

 # flowfield

 flowfield is a rust crate for quickly and easily implementing a FlowField pathfinding system into your project.
+it works for both 3d and 2d!

 ## Installation